-What are Lymphedema Pumps?
+What Are Lymphedema Pumps?

-Lymphedema pumps are medical devices designed to help manage fluid buildup in patients with lymphedema.
-These pumps work by delivering intermittent pneumatic compression to the affected limbs, promoting lymphatic drainage and reduced swelling.
 Typically used as part of a comprehensive treatment plan, lymphedema pumps can enhance circulation and improve overall limb function.
 They are often recommended for patients who may not respond to traditional therapies like manual lymphatic drainage or compression garments.

 What Conditions Do Lymphedema Pumps Help With?